Vocabulary List:

 EQUALITY

-When all the people in a society or group have the same status or rights, such as freedom of speech, civil rights, and equal access to goods and services (Pittsburgh, 2024).
+When everyone in a society or group has the same status or rights, such as freedom of speech, civil rights, and equal access to goods and services (PITT, 2024).

 EQUITY

-Equal access and opportunities and the elimination of barriers prevent some groups' full participation.
+Equal access and opportunities, along with the elimination of barriers, prevent some groups from fully participating.
 It is an acknowledgment that historically underserved and underrepresented populations deserve fairness and justice to remedy systemic conditions that limit their opportunity and access (SNHU, 2024).

 ETHNICITY